MSLNZ/msl-loadlib/docs/install.rst

    brew update

-To compile FORTRAN libraries install gcc (which includes gfortran)
+To load a FORTRAN library install gcc (which includes gfortran)

 .. code-block:: console